Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The authors note that cystic hygroma in the first trimester, even with normal microarray results, may warrant further sequencing investigation when the fetus is otherwise structurally normal.

-Relevance for families This case illustrates that some SETD5 variants are not detectable by standard microarray testing and may only be found through exome or genome sequencing.
-Families who received a prenatal SETD5 diagnosis — or whose child went undiagnosed prenatally despite ultrasound findings — may find the diagnostic pathway described here relevant context.
+This case shows that some SETD5 variants are not detectable by standard microarray testing and may only be found through exome or genome sequencing.
+Families who received a prenatal SETD5 diagnosis, or whose child went undiagnosed prenatally despite ultrasound findings, may find the diagnostic path described here useful context.

 First Case Linking SETD5 Haploinsufficiency to Neuroblastoma in a Child

-What was studied: Clinicians described a 2-year-old girl with a de novo 125-kb 3p25.3 microdeletion encompassing SETD5 who developed low-stage neuroblastoma (ganglioneuroblastoma intermixed variant, stage L1).
-The authors reviewed existing SETD5 and neuroblastoma literature to explore a possible biological connection.
+Clinicians described a 2-year-old girl with a de novo, meaning newly arising, 3p25.3 microdeletion encompassing the SETD5 gene region who developed low-stage neuroblastoma.
+The authors reviewed existing SETD5 and neuroblastoma research to explore a possible biological connection.

 • This is the first published case reporting neuroblastoma in a child with confirmed SETD5 haploinsufficiency.